-Detailed information about university-wide IT resources (including VPN, web hosting, and computer labs) can be found here.
+Detailed information about university-wide IT resources (including VPN, web hosting, and computer labs) can be found on the University IT services page.
 Licensed software available to graduate students includes ArcGIS, Mathematica, Matlab, and SAS.

 Faculty and graduate students in the Department of Political Science have sponsored access to BlueHive, the University's high-performance Linux cluster.
 In addition, department users have priority over two dedicated BlueHive nodes: bhd0042 (24 cores @ 3.2GHz with 278 GB memory) and bhd0043 (40 cores @ 2.4GHz with 371GB memory).

 To obtain a BlueHive account, please email the department computing supervisor: Professor Sergio Montero.
-If you already have an account, this tutorial provides general information about BlueHive, tips on getting started, and department ground rules.
+If you already have an account, the BlueHive tutorial (pdf) provides general information about BlueHive, tips on getting started, and department ground rules.

 BlueHive users have a wealth of software at their disposal, including Gambit, Git and Git LFS, Jupyter, Julia, Knitro, Mathematica, Matlab, RStudio, Stata, Python, and numerous programming tools.
-Guidance on how to access specialized software running on BlueHive can be found here.
+Guidance on how to access specialized software running on BlueHive can be found in the BlueHive software (pdf).